-At our recent Youth Forum, young people courageously shared their serious concerns about changes City Councilmember Rebecca Noecker was proposing to Saint Paul's curfew law.
+At last year's Youth Forum, young people courageously shared their serious concerns about changes City Councilmember Rebecca Noecker was proposing to Saint Paul's curfew law.
 As a result of their feedback, she withdrew her proposal.

 It demonstrates the importance and power of youth voice in policy and of St. Paul Youth Services' leadership in connecting policymakers with young people to create a community that wraps its arms around our youth.
 Read CM Noecker's statement.

 Thank you for responding to youth concerns, CM Noecker!
 This youth-led effort contributed to the creation of YouthPower, to have a sustainable way for youth to connect, learn, build power, and amplify their voices on issues affecting their lives.

 Want to Improve Outcomes for Youth of Color?
 We Can Help!

 Learn about the tools, training, programs, and partnerships we offer to help your nonprofit or public agency improve outcomes for Black youth, indigenous youth, and other youth of color.

 We're a Saint Paul Foundation "Nonprofit to Know"